 - Evaluate the major issues of a Manufacturing Foot-print Redesign and develop a consistent decision making process to face and mitigate the related potential risks.

 - Develop and interpret the relevant financial and non-financial performances related to the specific business case.

 The course is designed as a “Learning Lab” in which students can develop several managerial skills such as team working, problem solving, critical thinking, creativity, and effective presentation.

 - Face-to-face lectures

 - Group assignments

 - Interactive class activities (role playing, business game, simulation, online forum, instant polls)

-To be defined at the beginnig of the course.
+To be defined and uploaded on the Bboard platform at the beginnig of the course.